geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/deployment.md

 The DM has the following responsibilities:

 1. As changes are made to the system and "Main Merge Alerts" show up in Discord, the DM decides if the merge constitutes a change appropriate for inclusion in the changelog.
 If so, the DM uses the appropriate Cider command to make an entry in the Unreleased section of the changelog.

-2. When the time has come to make a new deployment, the DM:
+2. When the time has come to make a new deployment, the DM will:

   a.
-Uses the appropriate Cider command to bump either the *minor* or *patch* version number in pubspec.yml depending upon the nature of the changes since the last deployment.
+Use the appropriate Cider command to bump either the *minor* or *patch* version number in pubspec.yml depending upon the nature of the changes since the last deployment.
 (This should be easy to determine by reviewing the Unreleased section of the changelog.)

   b.
-Runs `cider release` to update the changelog to indicate the changes in the upcoming deployment.
+Run `cider release` to update the changelog to indicate the changes in the upcoming deployment.

   c.
-Commits the changed changelog to main.
+Commit the changed changelog to main.

   d.
-Builds the iOS .ipa file, uploads it to Firebase App Distribution, adds any new users, and initiates deployment.
+Build the iOS .ipa file (see [Distribute your Flutter App with FireBase App Distribution](https://medium.com/@Ikay_codes/distribute-your-flutter-app-with-firebase-app-distribution-fc83e0ffb547) for details).
+Note that you'll need to update the version number (Runner | General) in XCode to be the same as the new version number in pubspec.yml.

+  e.
+Upload the new .ipa to Firebase App Distribution by going to the App Distribution tab in the Firebase console and dropping the file into the upload area.

+  f.
+Select the testers to receive the deployment.

+  g.
+Initiate deployment.